Trisfald/veridia-rpg/Traits.md

 Choose a resource pool.
 Its maximum capacity is increased by one.\
 You can take this trait multiple times, always for a different pool.

+### Shortcut to power
+##### *Requirements: arcana 3, any magic branch 1*
+##### Cost: 3 experience points
+When casting a spell, consider your score of arcana to be one point higher.\
+This trait doesn't provide any benefit once your arcana is greater or equal than six.

 # <a name="S-social"></a>Social traits

 ### Ally (minor)